ShwetaRawat/DrAkMohapatraPortfolio-Frontend/README.md

 ## About Dr. AK Mohapatra

-Dr. Arun Kumar Mohapatra is an accomplished academician and researcher with years of experience in academia and industry.
+Dr. AK Mohapatra is an accomplished academician and researcher with years of experience in academia and industry.

 ## Tech Stack used
 I've used HTML, CSS and Javascript to make this portfolio website.